MAJOR MACRO ECONOMIC INDICATORS

 - Reliable remittance flows sustain consumption, the main driver of growth

 - Financial and technical support from India and China

 - Recipient of vast sums of international aid

-- Vulnerable to natural disasters: economy still affected by the 2015 earthquakes
+- Natural disasters and extreme climate events, economy still affected by the 2015 earthquakes

 The new government bodes well for political stability